-The reason we pulled in people to get started with these activities was that we start the real hackathon, it should be 100% focused work and we don’t want to spend time in discussion and meetings.
+The reason we pulled in people to get started with these activities was that when we start the real hackathon, it should be 100% focused work, without spending time on discussions and meetings.

-Finally, it was December 1 and we kick started the Hackathon for Document360.
-We had a customary cake cutting ceremony to officially inaugurate the start of the Document360 Hackathon.
+Finally, it was December 1st and we kick-started the Hackathon for Document360.
+We had a customary cake-cutting ceremony to officially inaugurate the start of the Document360 Hackathon.

 This exercise was so important for us to understand the progress, given 40+ people working on various parts of the project.
-This is the only time we get to know where we are as a team and address any dependency challenges.
+This is the only time we got to know where we were as a team and address any dependency challenges.

-We had to give iterate and give feedback, make corrections, refactor required things every day to make sure we all were heading in the same direction.
+We had to iterate and give feedback, make corrections, refactor things every day to make sure we all were heading in the same direction.

 The teams decorated their cubicles with interesting facts and everyone was given a whistle to blow if he or she needs any help (or emergency!) or to signal to the entire team when something (even small) was achieved.